Heart of Darkness is one of Joseph Conrad’s most famous works.

 Meaning: This quote from Heart of Darkness highlights the internal conflict of a person who has lost all sense of morality and restraint yet still struggles to make sense of the world around them.

-This can be seen as a metaphor for the struggle of mankind to make sense of an increasingly chaotic world.
+This can be seen as a metaphor for mankind’s struggle to make sense of an increasingly chaotic world.

 10. “But his soul was mad.
 Being alone in the wilderness, it had looked within itself and, by heavens I tell you, it had gone mad.”